BG3-Community-Library-Team/bg3-community/Tutorials/patch7-troubleshooting.md

 - Delete the file `C:\Program Files (x86)\Steam\steamapps\common\Baldurs Gate 3\Data\Localozation\English\english.loca` and Verify file integrity on steam

 **I removed Mods and now I cannot load my save anymore**
-- Most mods cannot be removed froma current save.
+- Most mods cannot be removed from a current save.
 - Reinstall your mods and use [Mod Uninstaller](https://www.nexusmods.com/baldursgate3/mods/9701) by Volitio to uninstall your mods
 - This does not work for all mods.
 - We recommend you start a new save for patch 7